HebiRobotics/hebi_ros2_examples/README.md

 ## MoveIt

-To use MoveIt with HEBI Arm, you need the ROS 2 control repositories and also the following:
+To use MoveIt with an HEBI Arm, you will need SRDF and other configuration files that MoveIt requires along with the ROS 2 control repositories mentioned above.
+These files for the standard HEBI kits are provided and can be downloaded using the following command:
 ```
 git clone -b ros2 https://github.com/HebiRobotics/hebi_moveit_configs.git
 ```

-Additionally, you will need to create a MoveIt configuration package for your arm.
-The steps to do so are given below.
+However, if you have a custom setup, you will need to create a MoveIt configuration package for your arm using the MoveIt Setup Assistant.

 ### Create MoveIt Configuration Package